Having trouble gaining some muscle mass?

-For example, 4oz of watermelon only have 28 calories.
+For example, 4oz of watermelon only has 28 calories.
 That’s a lot of food for almost no calories.
 Keeping away from high water volume foods will keep you feeling less-full throughout the day which will naturally allow you to eat more calorically dense foods which will result in weight gain.

 Some high-water volume foods include:

-Avoiding these foods in large amounts in your daily intake will play a great role in your long-term adherence towards eating more than you can expend each and everyday.
+Avoiding these foods in large amounts in your daily intake will play a great role in your long-term adherence towards eating more than you can expend each and every day.